Acceptance and Evaluation of Undergraduate Transfer Credits

 Reverse Transfer

 The Minnesota State system periodically audits students for reverse transfer eligibility.
-Once a student has met all of the following criteria, an Associate of Arts (AA) degree can be conferred:
+Students are informed of eligibility and must consent to participate.
+Once a student has met all the following criteria, an Associate of Arts (AA) degree can be conferred:

 Transferology